 Hvammsvik Hot Springs are conveniently located along the shores of the Atlantic Ocean.
 The water levels and temperatures of certain natural pools here vary in sync with the tides, offering an ever-changing and distinctive bathing encounter, assuring you an unparalleled and exclusive experience on every visit.

-One of the main pools sits right in the ocean, and depending on the tides you’ll either see the 8th pool, or it may completely disappear in front of your eyes.
-The Hvammsvik website lists the high tide every day, and this is when you can expect to only see 7 pools.
+One of the main pools sits right in the ocean, and depending on the tides, you’ll either see the 8th pool or it may completely disappear in front of your eyes.
+The Hvammsvik website lists the high tide every day, and this is when you can expect only to see seven pools.

 What are the Hvammsvik Hours?